Last updated: May 4, 2026

 Homestead Tax Deferral

-- What it is: A way to delay paying part or all of a homestead tax bill under Form DR-570.
+- What it is: A way to delay paying part or all of a homestead tax bill.

 - Who can get it: Homestead owners who meet income and equity rules.
-Seniors 65+ may defer amounts over 3% of household income, and some may defer the full amount if income is under the state senior limit.
+Seniors 65 or older may defer amounts over 3% of household income.
+Some may defer the full amount if income is under the state senior limit.

 - How it helps: It can stop an immediate cash crisis, but it is not forgiveness.
 It creates a lien, interest accrues, and the debt usually comes due when ownership, use, or insurance status changes.